A crowd of people in motion in a large indoor public space.

 Heat Mapping

-This technology monitors and records crowd movements and patterns—translating such data into colors based upon intensities to help gauge customer behaviors, interests, and navigation.
+This technology monitors and records crowd movements and patterns—translating such data into colors based on intensities to help gauge customer behaviors, interests, and navigation.
 It also helps identify areas requiring additional investigation.

 Queue Monitoring